Skip to main content

 Mental model

-• Filter: keep only rows that match a member list or condition.
+• Filter functions keep only rows that match a level value or condition

-• Pick: select one row/value per group (reduce within a grouping).
+• Pick functions select one value per group

-• Fill: add missing members or combinations (create completeness).
+• Fill functions add missing level values or combinations

-• Rank: generate helper indices based on order or dimension order.
+• Rank functions generate helper indices based on value order or dimension order

 Common patterns

-Use when you want a subset by explicit members.
+Use when you want a subset based on explicit level values.

 Use when the filter depends on comparing one level value to another.